marcin-krystianc/NuPerfMonitor/README.md

 - There is also another python script that is used to [generate alerts](https://github.com/marcin-krystianc/TestSelfHostedPlotly/blob/master/generate_alert.py).
 In case of performance regression is found a new Issue is opened.
 - [Plotly.js](https://plotly.com/javascript/) is used to [generate](https://github.com/marcin-krystianc/TestSelfHostedPlotly/blob/master/_site/index.html) charts with results.

+It is worth noting that NuGet Regression Testing uses GitHub-hosted runners to run the benchmark, therefore it cannot just assume what is the performance of the particular runner's VM or how it is going to change over time.
+Therefore, each test job runs actually two tests, one test for the baseline version and one test for the current version.
+By measuring the relative performance of the current version, the NuGet Regression Testing is independent of the infrastructure that is running it.

 ## Interested in contributing?